siddhpant/bodha/content/posts/2023/10/14/kernel_qemu_setup/index.md

 Now, you can just use `kgit-config` on terminal and have everything done for you.

-Even though this is a one-time setup (because you use/copy this repo in the end), it's good to have this alias, because you never know.
+Even though this is a one-time setup (because you use/copy this repo in the end), it's good to have this alias.
+You may also work on subsystem-specific trees, linux-next, etc., mainline isn't the only repo.

 ---